-Godot is a free and open source game engine that has been gaining a lot of traction in the last few years.
-The main reason for Godot to become so popular so quickly is because of the royalty free approach and code flexibility.
+Godot is a free and open-source game engine that has been gaining a lot of traction in the last few years.
+The main reason for Godot to become so popular so quickly is the royalty-free approach and code flexibility.
 A game made with Godot is totally yours and you don’t have to pay any kind of royalty fees or buy any subscription.
-When it comes to code you have options like GDscript, C++, C# and visual scripting(one of the worth in the game engine world).
-The platforms available to learn Godot are infinite, but Udemy and Godot official website seems to do a better job in helping people learn Godot.
+When it comes to code you have options like GDscript, C++, C#, and visual scripting(one of the worth in the game engine world.
+The platforms available to learn Godot are infinite, but Udemy and Godot’s official website seem to do a better job in helping people learn Godot.

 Udemy vs Godot website for learning